 May 8: Revised Requirements Manual and First-Time Accreditation

 Whether you recently submitted an application for first-time accreditation, or are planning to register for 2015 or beyond, this webinar is for you!
 Receive an overview of the changes to the Requirements Manual as they relate to first-time accreditation, and have your questions answered during this conference call hosted by the Commission.
 Visit our Training webpage for complete details and to register (the recorded webinar will be posted there as well).

 May 22: Revised Requirements Manual and Renewal of Accreditation

 Whether you recently submitted an application for renewal of accreditation, are slated to renew in 2015 or later, or were just accredited, this webinar is for you!
 Receive an overview of the changes to the Requirements Manual as they relate to renewal of accreditation, and have your questions answered during this conference call hosted by the Commission.
 Visit our Training webpage for complete details and to register (the recorded webinar will be posted there as well).

 About the Requirements Manual

-The Land Trust Accreditation Commission is very pleased to provide the second edition of the Accreditation Requirements Manual: A Land Trust’s Guide to Understanding Key Elements of Accreditation as a resource to help applicants and accredited land trusts be successful in the accreditation process.
-This comprehensive manual augments and replaces the information previously published in the Commission’s Guidance Documents and in the first edition.
+The Land Trust Accreditation Commission is very pleased to provide the the Accreditation Requirements Manual: A Land Trust’s Guide to Understanding Key Elements of Accreditation as a resource to help applicants and accredited land trusts be successful in the accreditation process.
+This comprehensive manual augments and replaces the information previously published in the Commission’s Guidance Documents and in prior editions.
 It provides, all in one manual, information on the elements the Commission evaluates for every indicator practice.